How Much Does a Ductless Heat Pump Installation Cost in 2025?

 Visible wall- or ceiling-mounted units

-Pros and cons of PTAC include some similarities with a ductless unit, but you'll want to note a few differences.
+The pros and cons of a PTAC unit include some similarities with ductless systems, but you'll also note a few differences.

 Pros: